othercriteria/ndetect/README.md

 - Groups duplicates using a **similarity graph**:
   - Nodes represent files.
   - Edges represent pairs of files with similarity above the threshold.
+- Implementation details:
+  - Document fingerprinting using k-shingles:
+    - Text is normalized (lowercase, whitespace normalized)
+    - Content is split into overlapping k-shingles (default k=5)
+    - Each shingle is hashed and added to MinHash signature
+  - Similarity calculation:
+    - Jaccard similarity between MinHash signatures
+    - Configurable number of permutations (default: 128)
+    - Configurable shingle size for different use cases

 #### **2. Text-Likeness Detection**
 - Files that fail basic text-likeness checks are excluded from processing.